Rush Limbaugh here and the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 You've got to hit them with emotion.

-Fear, cra negative emotions.
+Fear, negative emotions.

 You're absolutely correct.

-But what the part that they're missing that they don't understand, and that they're never going to understand.
+But what the part that they're missing that they don't understand and that they're never going to understand.

-I mean, you've talked to liberals, they're you know, don't confuse them with facts.
+I mean, you've talked to liberals.

 People voted against the Republicans because of what the Republicans have done.

-I agree, and I I couldn't agree with you more on that.
+And I couldn't agree with you more on that.

 It is not infectious.